casalgado/hazbun/README.md

 ## On Local Server

-Before running rails server on terminal, execute

- 	source ~/.bashrc (to load ENV variables in Development)
+To load ENV variables in development execute

+ 	source ~/.bashrc

+before running rails server.

 To modify ENV variables in heroku use:

 	heroku config:add KEY_NAME=key-value